Line 4 Sheppard: Station art

-Criticism
+Initial criticism

 The line has been criticized as a "subway to nowhere", a "stubway", or a "white elephant".
 In 2018, the total ridership on the Sheppard subway line was approximately 50,000 per average weekday, similar to a few of the TTC's busiest streetcar and bus routes, though these routes are generally much longer than Sheppard's 5.5 km length.
 The Sheppard line feeds passengers into the Yonge segment of Line 1 Yonge–University.
 During the City of Toronto's 2008 budget crisis, the TTC considered shutting the line down on weekends or entirely.
+Similarly, as a result of financial pressures brought on by the COVID-19 pandemic in Toronto, Mayor John Tory announced in 2020 that the entire line would be shut down if there were no financial support from upper levels of government, though funding was eventually secured to allow the line to remain open.

-Jarrett Walker, a transportation consultant and the author of the book Human Transit, says "Sheppard's technology makes it both expensive to abandon and expensive to extend; that's the trap."
+Jarrett Walker, a transportation consultant and the author of the book Human Transit, said "Sheppard's technology makes it both expensive to abandon and expensive to extend; that's the trap."

-Councillor Josh Colle, who chaired the TTC from 2014 to 2018, said in May 2015 that, given the existing Sheppard subway's performance, he could rationalize spending more money to expand it east from Don Mills or west from Sheppard–Yonge.
+Councillor Josh Colle, who chaired the TTC from 2014 to 2018, said in May 2015 that, given the existing Sheppard subway's performance, he could rationalize spending more money to expand it east from Don Mills or west from Sheppard–Yonge, but not both.
 He estimated that the Sheppard subway receives a subsidy of more than $10 per ride.

 According to the Metro commuter newspaper, between the opening of the Sheppard line in November 2002 and December 2014, there was over $1 billion in development along that corridor, much of it in the vicinity of Bayview, Bessarion and Don Mills stations.
 The area surrounding Don Mills station has a density suitable for a subway at 10182 /km2.
-Despite this, a majority of commuters along the Sheppard subway drive to work rather than using public transit.
+Despite this, a majority of commuters along the Sheppard subway drive to work rather than use public transit.
 In 2016, according to Royson James of the Toronto Star, residents in the area commuted to jobs throughout the Greater Toronto Area by automobile rather than taking public transit.
 James stated that subways are designed for corridors with four to eight times the ridership along Sheppard Avenue East.

 Future expansion

 Several informal proposals have been made to extend the line in both directions.
-The original proposal for the Sheppard line was for a major subway line running from Sheppard West station on the University portion of Line 1 to Scarborough Centre station.
+The original proposal for the Sheppard line was for a major subway line running from Sheppard West station on the University portion of Line 1 to Scarborough Centre station on Line 3 Scarborough.
 Instead, funding was only approved for a truncated line with the possibility of several phased expansions.